avantikavwabale9597/9597-playlist/README.md

 KeyBoard shortcuts

 Space = Play / Pause

 → = Next Song

 ← = Previous Song

 M = Mute / Unmute

+9. Toast Notifications :
+   Smooth notification instead of alerts

+   Better UX feedback

+10. UI and Exerience :
+    Dynamic gradient background based on album art

+    Smooth Animations

+    Clean Modern Design

+TECH STACK :
+HTML5, CSS, JavaSript(ES6), FileReader API, LocalStorage API

+Why I Made It :
+So basically I Love music and I always wanted to make music players SO i gave it a try it does not have all features i've think about but It's nice tho :)